psibi/psibi.github.io/content/posts/job-watcher.md

 * JSON for machines
 * plain text for simple integrations

+`/healthz` is a conventional process-liveness endpoint that returns a fixed healthy response; `/status` is the endpoint that reflects the health of the watched jobs.

 The HTML page includes application information such as the environment, build version, and process uptime, followed by the status of each task.
 For each task, it can show the current state, last